Our Founder

 Peggy Ward c.
 2008

 A performance at the White House during the Johnson administration indirectly led to a position on the music staff at the newly renovated Ford's Theater in 1968, which Peggy would recall as one of her favorite jobs.
 She was also part of the grand openings of both the Wolf Trap Farm Park and the Kennedy Center in 1971, the latter of which became her permanent employer.
 For the opening, she was reunited with Leonard Bernstein and played on the inaugural recording of Bernstein's Mass, which was presented as part of the Kennedy Center's dedication.
-She also auditioned for, and won a chair in the Baltimore Symphony Orchestra, though her time with the outfit was brief.
+She also auditioned for and earned a chair in the Baltimore Symphony Orchestra, although her time with the outfit was brief.

 Peggy primarily worked as a member of the Kennedy Center's musician staff until 1985, when she began her teaching career in earnest.
 She established Motter Ward Studios in Silver Spring, MD, and was a perpetual presence in professional organizations, and major publications in strings pedagogy.

-Peggy eventually made her way to Westminster, MD, where she continued her private teaching, and also joined the faculties of Carroll Community College and McDaniel College in 2001.
+Peggy eventually made her way to Westminster, MD, where she continued her private teaching and also joined the faculties of Carroll Community College and McDaniel College in 2001.
 She stopped playing professionally in 2002 after suffering a stroke, but didn't allow this to interfere with her overall work.

 Peggy with current executive director Pamela Wiswakarma in 2023

-After retiring from full-time employment in 2007, Peggy was just getting started.
-Despite being almost 79 years old, she recognized the need for better access to high quality strings education in Carroll County.
-The Carroll County Strings Project began as a Sunday afternoon strings workshop at both McDaniel and Peggy's home in Westminster.
+The Carroll County Strings Project started as a Sunday afternoon strings workshop at both McDaniel and Peggy's home in Westminster.
 Soon, the Project began offering instruction in other instruments with the same vision, and conductor and pianist Kathryn Harsha joined as Executive Director of the emerging institution.
 Instruction was mainly in small, rented spaces, and recitals were held at local churches.
 The Project moved to its own home on Sykesville Rd. in 2012, where it remains to this day.
-Given that the organization had evolved far past its roots as a weekly strings workshop, it was rebranded Opus Community Music School in 2016.
-Pamela Wiswakarma, also a pianist and conductor, assumed the Executive Director role in 2018.